sevamoo/SOMPY/README.md

 ```

-For more information, you can contact me via sevamoo@gmail.com or svm@arch.ethz.ch, but please report an issue first.
+For more information, you can contact me via sevamoo@gmail.com but please report an issue first.